opendnssec/odslab/opendnssec-lab.md

         dig @ns.odslab.se groupX.odslab.se DS

-5. It is now safe to tell the Enforcer that it has been seen:
+5. It is now safe to tell the Enforcer that it has been seen.
+Replace KEYTAG with the keytag of your current KSK.

         sudo ods-enforcer key ds-seen --zone groupX.odslab.se --keytag KEYTAG